Kia Ceed review - MPG, CO2 and Running Costs

 The remaining engine options are an all-new 1.4-litre T-GDi petrol, which replaces the earlier 1.6-litre GDi engine.
 This can also be had with both transmissions – returning 46.3mpg and 140g/km as a manual, or 45.6mpg and 141g/km as an auto.
 The higher performance option remains the 1.6 GDi petrol, albeit in updated form, and manages a claimed 41.5mpg and 155g/km of CO2.

 Residual values for the Kia Ceed are higher than some of its rivals, although they still fall behind the VW Golf in that regard.
-A long equipment list and Kia’s transferable 7-year warranty help to keep values strong, and after three years and 36,000 miles you can expect to get around 38-44 per cent of its value back.
-The exceptions are the First Edition models, which are worth around 34 percent of their new value, reflecting the higher list price that these models command.
+A long equipment list and Kia’s transferable 7-year warranty help to keep values strong, and after three years and 36,000 miles you can expect to get an average of 41% of its value back.

 In this review